 Jordan beefs up its borders amid ISIS fears

-MARCH 26: The sun sets next to a mosque minaret in the city of Amman on March 26, 2013 in Amman, Jordan.
 A little over an hour's drive from the Jordanian capital Amman, lies one of the most breathtaking and seemingly tranquil scenes in the country.
+But the lush mountainous terrain around al-Wahda dam near the Syrian border, is far from peaceful.

 Comments